Still More | December 22nd, 2016

 Christmas trees happen to be very meaningful to me because of the wonderful memories they gave me as a child.
 Living in the Northwest, Christmas tree farms were plentiful.
 So every year, my family (Mom, Dad, and younger sister, Heidi) would bundle up and jump into the car to find a nearby farm where we could pick out the perfect tree together.

 I remember trudging in our boots, snow pants, and parkas through the snow to find the tree that was just right for us.
 It always had to be big and full.
 “No Charlie Brown trees!” we would all say.
-As soon as we found it, Dad would start sawing the trunk while the girls all stood at a distance to watch.
+As soon as we found the one, Dad would start sawing the trunk while the girls all stood at a distance to watch.
 Down it would come with a big, loud thud and up it would go on the top of our car for the drive back home.

 I remember the delicious smell of the pine and the anticipation of putting all of our special handmade ornaments on the tree together as we listened to old Christmas carols sung by Bing Crosby from our well-worn White Christmas album.